rickb777/runtemplate/v3/README.md

 Be aware that your shell might expand `*` so you may need suitable quote marks, such as `'Type=*Foo'`.
 This is not needed when using go:generate comment lines.

+It is possible to give aliases for types.
+The common use-case is for `interface{}`, for example it is valid to use `Type=interface{}/Any/nil`; here, the three parts represent the type itself, the alias, and the expression used for the zero value.

 ### Prefix

 If you need to generate code for several generated types and they need to co-exist within the same package, you can easily define a prefix to differentiate their names.